Find the Right Saddle for Your Eastman® Acoustic Guitar

 Through Saddle

-Many, but not all, of the double O Eastman guitars have a through saddle, which will go entirely through the bridge.
+Some of the double O Eastman guitars have a through saddle, which will go entirely through the bridge.
 This type of saddle requires significant skill and knowledge for replacement.
 We advise that you do not attempt DIY replacement and instead hire a professional guitar technician.
+Visit our Guide to Acoustic Guitar Through Saddles for more information on this saddle type.

 Which Saddle Does Your Eastman Need?